 In conclusion, Lindsay, if somebody wants to teach English in Buenos Aires, what steps do they need to take?

 If you are remotely interested in teaching in Argentina, contact your advisor for even more details.
 Earning your TEFL certification is key.
-International TEFL Academy offers TEFL classes in Buenos Aires, or you can get certified online or at one of of 25 other location around the world and then go to Argentina to teach.
+International TEFL Academy offers onsite TEFL classes, or you can get certified online and then go to Argentina to teach.
 Either way, you will receive job search guidance to assist you in gaining employment.

 The bottom line?
 Argentina offers the charm of Europe and the laid back attitude of South America.
 The cuisine, wine, culture, and architecture is a must to experience.
 The birthplace of Tango has an unbeatable English teaching market and a passion for life!